jdeluyck/kcoreorg-website/_posts/2018/2018-07-20-edid-for-viewsonic-vx2025wm.md

 May 16 19:57:29 odin kernel: #011[00] BAD 00 56 58 32 30 32 35 77 6d 0a 20 20 20 20 00 f4
 May 16 19:57:29 odin kernel: nouveau 0000:01:00.0: DRM: DDC responded, but no EDID for DVI-I-1</pre>

-As you can see, the screen connected on connector DVI-I-1 (remember this!) isn&#8217;t returning a valid EDID.
+As you can see, the screen connected on connector DVI-I-1 (remember this!) isn't returning a valid EDID.

-Luckely, it&#8217;s rather easy to override your screen&#8217;s EDID in Linux, allowing you to serve one from a file ;) as long as you have a copy of said EDID.
-I didn&#8217;t have one, but was able to get my hands on one online.
+Luckely, it's rather easy to override your screen's EDID in Linux, allowing you to serve one from a file ;) as long as you have a copy of said EDID.
+I didn't have one, but was able to get my hands on one online.
 You can download it here:
 [viewsonic_vx2025wm_edid.bin_.gz](/assets/files/2018/07/viewsonic_vx2025wm_edid.bin_.gz)

-To activate this (these instructions are for Fedora, but they&#8217;ll probably apply to any distro):
+To activate this (these instructions are for Fedora, but they'll probably apply to any distro):

-  1. Copy it to `/usr/lib/firmware/edid` (make this directory if needed) &#8211; and unpack it
+  1. Copy it to `/usr/lib/firmware/edid` (make this directory if needed) - and unpack it
-  2. Modify your initramfs to include this firmware, since we&#8217;re going to need it early on in the boot.
+  2. Modify your initramfs to include this firmware, since we're going to need it early on in the boot.
-    Fedora uses <a href="https://dracut.wiki.kernel.org/index.php/Main_Page" target="_blank" rel="noopener">dracut</a> &#8211; so put this in eg. `/etc/dracut.conf.d/viewsonic_edid.conf`:
+    Fedora uses <a href="https://dracut.wiki.kernel.org/index.php/Main_Page" target="_blank" rel="noopener">dracut</a> - so put this in eg. `/etc/dracut.conf.d/viewsonic_edid.conf`:
     `install_items+=" /usr/lib/firmware/edid/viewsonic_vx2025wm_edid.bin"`
   3. Rebuild your initramfs: `dracut -f`
-  4. Assuming you&#8217;re using <a href="https://www.gnu.org/software/grub/" target="_blank" rel="noopener">grub</a>, modify your default kernel boot line in `/etc/default/grub` and append `drm.edid_firmware=DVI-I-1:edid/viewsonic_vx2025wm_edid.bin` on the line that starts with `GRUB_CMDLINE_LINUX`.
+  4. Assuming you're using <a href="https://www.gnu.org/software/grub/" target="_blank" rel="noopener">grub</a>, modify your default kernel boot line in `/etc/default/grub` and append `drm.edid_firmware=DVI-I-1:edid/viewsonic_vx2025wm_edid.bin` on the line that starts with `GRUB_CMDLINE_LINUX`.
 You can find the connector the display is on in the messages output above.
     In the end, mine reads: `GRUB_CMDLINE_LINUX="rd.lvm.lv=fedora_odin/root rd.lvm.lv=fedora_odin/swap rhgb quiet drm.edid_firmware=DVI-I-1:edid/viewsonic_vx2025wm_edid.bin"`
   5. Regenerate your grub config.
 For <a href="https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface" target="_blank" rel="noopener">UEFI</a> booting systems, use `grub2-mkconfig > /boot/efi/EFI/fedora/grub.cfg`, otherwise use `grub2-mkconfig > /boot/grub2/grub.cfg`.
   6. Reboot

-And that should be it &#8211; the screen should activate now.
+And that should be it - the screen should activate now.

 (for Windows, you can take a look <a href="http://www.komeil.com/blog/fix-edid-monitor-no-signal-dvi" target="_blank" rel="noopener">here</a>)